 - Paid on time

-But which method should you choose to make sure you’re making the right amount of payments and not get penalized by the IRS?
+But which method should you choose to ensure you’re making the right amount of payments and not getting penalized by the IRS?

-If you expect to earn less this year than last year and don’t like paying more taxes than you think you will actually owe for the year, you can elect to pay 90% of the amount of the taxes you estimate you will owe for the year.
-However, if your estimate is wrong and the total of your estimated payments and withholding taxes come up to less than 90% of your actual tax liability, the IRS may charge you an underpayment penalty.
+If you expect to earn less this year than last year and don’t like paying more taxes than you think you will owe for the year, you can elect to pay 90% of the amount of the taxes you estimate you will owe for the year.
+However, if your estimate is wrong, and the total of your estimated payments and withholding taxes are less than 90% of your actual tax liability, the IRS may charge you an underpayment penalty.